 CBAs have the potential to be a minefield if employers are not careful—particularly as there can be many specific CBAs based on either the industry in which an employee works, the experience of that employee or, in certain situations, both.

 This is especially true in Italy, where there are myriad different rules about redundancy, holiday entitlement, working overtime, occupational pensions, collective dismissal, and other considerations—each of which becomes an employer’s responsibility.

 There are also added issues for the employer in other areas, too.
 Some CBAs require employers to hold elections for their staff and have representatives that sit on the board.
 If firms are unprepared for this, it can come as quite a shock, to say nothing of how time-consuming the whole enterprise can really be.

 Ensure You’re Meeting All Local Employment Laws and Regulations with an Experienced Expansion Partner

 Complex collective bargaining agreements in Europe are perhaps one of the biggest endorsements for enlisting the help of a partner like an International Professional Employer Organization (PEO) during your expansion efforts.
 Rather than grappling with these intricacies on your own, you can leverage someone else’s expertise to ensure compliance.

-Through our International PEO solution, Velocity Global’s expansion experts can help you compliantly establish a presence in Europe—in more than 185 countries, to be exact.
-We leverage our global expansion capabilities to help ensure that following all necessary steps to comply with collective bargaining agreements in Europe does not distract from your primary focus: running the tightest global operation possible.
+Through our International PEO solution, Velocity Global’s expansion experts can help you compliantly establish a presence in Europe—in more than 185 countries.
+We leverage our global expansion capabilities to ensure that taking all necessary steps to comply with collective bargaining agreements in Europe does not distract from your primary focus: running the tightest global operation possible.